JustIceO7/Dragon-Fusion/README.md

 # Dragon-Fusion
-A top-down shooter game piloting a fire dragon as a character
+A top-down shooter game piloting a fire dragon as a character created as a 1st Year Project using Python, Html, Css, Javascript and Flask.